 There are many great neighborhoods in Amsterdam to stay in when traveling with babies or toddlers.
 The Leidseplein area is very convenient, as it is close to shops, museums, and Vondelpark.
 De Jordaan area is also one of the best neighborhoods to stay in.
 It is close to all the action, but still not that close to the vibrant nightlife of Amsterdam.

 As for the types accommodations, there are plenty of options to choose from.
-Some parents like staying in Airbnb apartments and cottages with fully-equipped kitchens, while others prefer to book a room in a hotel.
+Some parents like staying in vacation home rentals and cottages with fully-equipped kitchens, while others prefer to book a room in a hotel.

 Fortunately, Amsterdam is home to a number of family-friendly hotels.
 XO Hotels Blue Square has a cute kid’s corner for toddlers indoors, while the luxurious and centrally located Ambassade Hotel offers babysitting services.